 Like locking up at night, small business owners should make data security part of the regular routine.
 In this guide, we'll examine data breaches from the perspective of small businesses: why they happen, the implications for businesses like yours and, most importantly, how to reduce the risks to your business.

 Many businesses fail to plan for a potential data breach.
 The results can be financially devastating.
 Exactly how devastating?
 IBM’s 2022 Cost of a Data Breach Report, which features research by Ponemon Institute, found that the average cost of a data breach has reached an all-time high.
 It reports that the average cost climbed from USD $4.24 million in 2021 to USD $4.35 million in 2022 (a 2.6% increase) – but that’s a 12.7% jump from USD $3.86 million in 2020.
 They also note that the financial damages a breach inflicts can be equivalent to the total value of a small business.

 Small businesses are vulnerable to data breaches for a three key reasons:

-- Small businesses tend to think they are too small to be a target—nearly 87% of small business owners believe they are not weren't at risk of a data breach.
+- Small businesses tend to think they are too small to be a target.
+Nearly 87% of small business owners believe they are not at risk for a data breach.